Comparing the performance of practical two-qubit gates for individual $^{171}$Yb ions in yttrium orthovanadate: Two-qubit Gate scheme Comparison

 We begin our comparison with a number of qualitative remarks.
 In terms of experimentally controlling the energy levels, the magnetic dipolar gate requires two energy levels in both ground and excited states while photon scattering and photon interference-based can be performed utilizing only two energy levels in the ground and one auxiliary level in the excited state.
 Among the gates, since dipolar-type gates require direct interactions between the qubits (ions), they are highly limited by the spatial separation between the individual ions and hence, the effectiveness of the magnetic dipolar gate falls off significantly if the distance exceeds a few nanometers.
 At such small distances, the spatial addressability of individual ions is a challenge.
-Conversely, cavity-based gates have the advantage of being less sensitive to ion separation, enabling operation over distances comparable to the cavity dimensions.
-However, designing such gates can be challenging due to the difficulty in fabricating nanophotonic crystal cavities, which are limited by the availability of high-quality thin films.
-Additionally, bringing optical transitions into resonance— with each other and the cavity mode in photon scattering schemes—requires more advanced experimental techniques.
+Conversely, identifying a pair of ions within the cavity is relatively straightforward, since the ions can be separated by distances on the order of cavity lengths.
+However, achieving precise addressability of individual ions, particularly in the microwave domain, remains challenging even with the presence of a cavity.
+Moreover, designing such gates can be challenging due to the difficulty in fabricating nanophotonic crystal cavities, which are limited by the availability of high-quality thin films.
+Additionally, bringing optical transitions into resonance-- with each other and the cavity mode in photon scattering schemes-- requires more advanced experimental techniques.
 The photon interference-based scheme offers greater flexibility in terms of separation distance, as it does not rely on direct qubit-qubit interactions.
 For instance, a cavityless version of the photon interference-based gate scheme has been successfully implemented between two NV centers separated by 3 meters \cite{bernien2013heralded}.
-While the photon interference-based gate can also be operated without a cavity, incorporating a cavity for rare-earth ions enhances fidelity through Purcell enhancement.\\
+While the photon interference-based gate can also be operated without a cavity, incorporating a cavity for rare-earth ions significantly improves the fidelity through Purcell enhancement.
+Nevertheless, even in the enhanced case, this scheme requires a delay line to recombine the time bins and implement a Hadamard gate.
+This necessitates adding an active switch and several kilometres of optical fibre prior to detection, which incurs losses and increases the experimental cost.
+However, with the use of hollow-core fibres (HCFs) \cite{petrovich2025broadband}, high transmission rates at Yb wavelengths can be expected in the future, at the expense of additional experimental complexity.
+An alternative solution could be utilizing quantum memories.
+This practical challenge underscores the need to design cavities with higher cooperativity.